myksb1223/notes/Synchronize timetables & subjects.md

 ```
 We just get 4 columns' datas from server.
 So we using `INSERT OR REPLACE INTO` query!

-After that, we change subject add function when users use search.
+After that, we change subject add function when users search subjects.
+In previous verison, users have to wait the processing finished.
+But now nothing waits to do.
+All functions do in main controller or activity.

+There are three processes we have to change.
+One is adding subject.
+Another is editing subject. the other is deleting subject.

+These processes are also same with search.

+#####Note
+All processes must proceed in order.
+In other words, you can proceed subjects synchronize after completing timetables synchronization.

 ***
 ### Server